14 Incredible Adventure Ideas – Top Up Your Bucket List

-This year our top tip for family travel is the United Arab Emirates.
+This time our top tip for family travel is the United Arab Emirates.
 A trip to this region from the UK doesn’t have the travel costs associated with Africa or the USA; the entire family can fly for under two thousand Euros.
-Dubai has just opened a new £160 million passenger airport terminal, and there are good package deals to be had.
+Dubai has a relatively new £160 million passenger airport terminal, and there are good package deals to be had.
 And the lack of a mass drinking culture means you won’t be sharing a beach umbrella with the kind of holiday maker you avoid at home.
 (But do treat the kids to a non alcoholic cocktail- they’re out of this world!)

 2 Qatar – Desert Sport, Camel Racing and Cruising

 Sticking with the Middle East, just a morning’s drive down the coast from Dubai brings you to Qatar.
 An area rich in natural beauty, it offers 560 kilometres of coastline and a fascinating sea-faring history.
 (Before the discovery of oil, Qatar depended on fishing and pearling.)
 The desert is the thing here and you can try out activities like dune bashing, sand skiing and even sand singing!
 You can go on an Arabian night safari too, and watch the dunes transform in the twilight.
 And if you visit between October and April you can also watch the rather unusual sport of camel racing – ‘the sport of sheikhs.’
 Sport is on the up in Qatar; it is hosting the 2022 FIFA World Cup and bidding for Olympic Games too, although not without controversy.